bitcraze/bitcraze-website/src/documentation/start.md

 download it to the copter.

 Maybe you want to add a sensor or some other hardware?
 Heat up your soldering iron and dive into it!
-Find more information about the [expansion bus on the wiki](//wiki.bitcraze.io/projects:crazyflie2:expansionboards:index).
-The [wiki](//wiki.bitcraze.io) is the place to look for documentation related to products and projects.
+Find more information about the [expansion bus](/documentation/system/platform/cf2-expansiondecks/).
+The [documentation](/documentation/system/) is the place to look for documentation related to products and projects.

 All the source code is hosted on [github.com/bitcraze](https://github.com/bitcraze)